sudarshan89/bootstrap/README.md

 #### /backend

-A seed project to create a backend with Axon,Spring and Hibernate.
+A kick starter module to create a backend with Axon,Spring and Hibernate.

 What you get Out of the Box ?